Hwoo-Kim/DFRscore/README.md

 ```
 ./dependencies
 ```
-This will configure a new conda environment named 'SVS'.
+This will configure a new conda environment named 'DFRscore'.

 ## Download Data
 1. If you ONLY want to train the SVS model without retro-analysis, you can download the data for training with: